lightning/bolts/02-peer-protocol.md

    * [`channel_id`:`channel_id`]
    * [`tx_ack_rbf_tlvs`:`tlvs`]

 1. `tlv_stream`: `tx_ack_rbf_tlvs`
 2. types:
     1. type: 0 (`funding_output_contribution`)
     2. data:
         * [`s64`:`satoshis`]
+   1. type: 2 (`require_confirmed_inputs`)

 #### Requirements

 The sender:
   - If it contributes to the transaction's funding output:
     - MUST set `funding_output_contribution`
+  - If it requires the receiving node to only use confirmed inputs:
+    - MUST set `require_confirmed_inputs`

 The recipient:
   - MUST respond with `tx_abort` or with a `tx_add_input` message, restarting the interactive tx collaboration protocol.
+  - MUST fail the negotiation if:
+    - `require_confirmed_inputs` is set but it cannot provide confirmed inputs

 #### Rationale